The European Union INSPIRE Directive

 Ordnance Survey’s roles

-- We are a Legally Mandated Organisation (LMO) under the INSPIRE Directive – it is part of our legal mandate to publish those of our products which fall within scope of the Directive to the standards set out.
+- We are a Legally Mandated Organisation (LMO) under the INSPIRE Directive – this means that part of our mandate from government is to provide data which falls within the scope of the Directive.
+This bring us as an organisation within scope, and means we have to publish that data which falls within scope to the requirements of the legislation.

-- We are Technical Delivery Partner to the UK Location Programme and are helping provide the IT developments necessary for INSPIRE in the UK and the UK’s Location Information Infrastructure.
+- We are a Technical Delivery Partner to the INSPIRE Compliance Project led by Defra and are helping provide the IT, organisational and process developments necessary for INSPIRE in the UK.

-We provide experts to sit on various Drafting Teams and Working Groups of the European Commission which are drawing up the regulations and guidance for the INSPIRE Directive.
+- We have provided experts to sit on various Drafting Teams and Working Groups of the European Commission which have drawn the regulations and guidance for the INSPIRE Directive.
+We are also now involved in the maintenance process.

 What these roles mean